-16 Built-In Self-Test
+Built-In Self-Test

-A demonstration configuration is loaded into the SPI Flash device on the Nexys 4 board during manufacturing.
+A demonstration configuration is loaded into the Quad-SPI flash device on the Nexys A7 board during manufacturing.
 The source code and prebuilt bitstream for this design are available for download from the Digilent website.
-If the demo configuration is present in the SPI Flash device and the Nexys 4 board is powered on in SPI mode, the demo project will allow basic hardware verification.
+If the demo configuration is present in the flash and the Nexys A7 board is powered on in SPI mode, the demo project will allow basic hardware verification.
 Here is an overview of how this demo drives the different onboard components:

 - The user LEDs are illuminated when the corresponding user switch is placed in the on position. - The tri-color LEDs are controlled by some of the user buttons.
-Pressing BTNL, BTNC, or BTNR causes them to illuminate either red, green or blue, respectively.
+Pressing BTNL, BTNC, or BTNR causes them to illuminate either red, green, or blue, respectively.
 Pressing BTND causes them to begin cycling through many colors.
 Repeatedly pressing BTND will turn the two LEDs on or off. - Pressing BTNU will trigger a 5 second recording from the onboard PDM microphone.
 This recording is then immediately played back on the mono audio out port.
-The status of the recording and playback is displayed on the user LEDs. - The VGA port displays feedback from the onboard microphone, temperature sensors, accelerometer, RGB LEDs, and USB Mouse.
+The status of the recording and playback is displayed on the user LEDs.
+The recording is saved in the DDR2 memory.